Posted on

 4 Best Practices to Care for Cast Iron & Carbon Steel Pans:

-2. To clean, scrub with a stiff brush and hot water.
+2. To clean, hand wash with a stiff brush and hot water.
 Then, wipe dry to prevent rust.
-Avoid using dish soap unless you’re using enameled cast iron.
+Avoid using dish soap or the dishwasher unless you’re using enameled cast iron.
+These destroy their seasoned coating and cause immediate rust.

 3. For extra stuck-on food, boil water in the skillet on high heat.
-Then, work a metal spatula to scrape out the gunk.
+Then, use a metal spatula to scrape out the gunk.
 Coarse salt with a scrubber works, too.

 4. After you wash and dry your bare cast iron/ carbon steel pan, wipe a thin layer of vegetable oil onto the surface to preserve the seasoning.